-What is a galley kitchen?
+What is a Galley Kitchen?

-There are parallel counters on either side with appliances interspersed throughout.
-Some galley kitchens have a dining area incorporated into the layout either at the end of the cabinets or as an extension of the counter space in the form of a small island.
+Galley kitchens are shaped like a long hallway with upper cabinets and lower cabinets on either side of the corridor.
+There are parallel counters on either side, with appliances interspersed throughout.
+Some galley kitchens have a dining area incorporated into the layout, either at the end of the cabinets or as an extension of the counter space in the form of a small island.

-- Everything is more accessible in a galley kitchen than it would be in a larger space.
+- Accessibility: Everything is more accessible in a galley kitchen than it would be in a larger space.

 Galley Kitchen Ideas and Inspiration

 A galley kitchen with light colors will look larger than a kitchen with dark colors.
 Even without windows to brighten the space, this white kitchen looks open and pleasant.
 Notice also the backsplash in a darker neutral tone.
-This gives the galley-style kitchen some needed texture and greater depth.
+This gives the galley style kitchen some needed texture and greater depth.
 The dark wood flooring counterbalances and grounds the design to create a pleasing overall design.